python-discord/site/pydis_site/apps/content/resources/guides/python-guides/vps_services.md

 ## Why not to use free hosting services for bots?
 While these may seem like nice and free services, it has a lot more caveats than you may think.
-For example, below discusses the drawbacks of using common free hosting services to host a discord bot.
+For example, the drawbacks of using common free hosting services to host a discord bot are discussed below.

 ### Replit